 If you find yourself in a major financial bind, filing for bankruptcy may be the only option for you to get a hold on your financial livelihood.
 Bankruptcy will allow you to eliminate most of your debts and organize your financial life.
 The fresh financial start offered by bankruptcy may be your only option to get the relief you need to move on.
 However, for some, additional medical bills, loss of work and other financial setbacks could sink them back into financial debt, requiring a subsequent bankruptcy.

 Although you can file bankruptcy as many times as you want, California law dictates how often you can actually declare bankruptcy.
 The amount of time you need to wait between each filing varies depending on the type of bankruptcy you filed and the outcome of it.
-It is best to immediately consult with a Central Valley bankruptcy attorney to help you through the process.
+It is best to immediately consult with a Stockton bankruptcy attorney to help you through the process.

 How Many Times Can You File Bankruptcy?